hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 If this is a new job, the job will start in a queued state.
 If there are no placement failures, allocations for the job will naturally transition from a starting to a running or failed state.
-Nomad is quick to schedule allocations (i.e., find a client node to start the allocation on), but an allocation may sit in the starting state for awhile if it has to download [source images](/docs/job-specification/task.html#task-examples) or [other artifacts](/docs/job-specification/artifact.html).
+Nomad is quick to schedule allocations (i.e., find a client node to start the allocation on), but an allocation may sit in the starting state for a while if it has to download [source images](/docs/job-specification/task.html#task-examples) or [other artifacts](/docs/job-specification/artifact.html).
 It may also sit in a starting state if the task fails to start and requires retry attempts.